 Scholarship Day is a special, invite-only event for accepted first-year students.
 You’ll have the opportunity to join other scholars and Carolina professors in small discussions groups.
 Your participation will help the Scholarship Selection Committee finalize the fall 2014 Class of Merit Scholars.
-While attendance at Scholarship Day does not guarantee a scholarship, all attendees will receive a special academic opportunity and an intimate perspective of what your future classmates, friends and potential roommates will be like.
+While attendance at Scholarship Day does not guarantee a scholarship, all attendees will receive a spot in Honors Carolina and an intimate perspective of what your future classmates, friends and potential roommates will be like.

 Awards will range from $2,500 to the equivalent of tuition, fees, room, and board for four years.
 Recipients will be notified within two weeks of the event.
 For more information on the types of scholarships available, visit the Office of Scholarships and Student Aid.

 Date, Time and Details

 Scholarship Day will be held on Friday, March 21, 2014 from 9:00 a.m. to 3:30 p.m.

 Scholarship Day will include lunch and end with a reception hosted by Honors Carolina.
 All Scholarship Day participants are encouraged to attend the reception for an opportunity to meet with current students and faculty, and hear a brief overview of what Honors Carolina has to offer from the Associate Dean, Jim Leloudis.
 Light refreshments will be served.

 Please RSVP for Scholarship Day and the Honors Carolina reception on MyCarolina.
 We look forward to welcoming you to Scholarship Day at Carolina.